7 SEO Needs You’re Not Considering in Your New Website Rollout

 I can’t remember the last time I went to an event that someone, somewhere, wasn’t photographing.
-If I’m being honest, it seems to me as if more people live life through the lens of their camera than through the eyes in their head.
-Our culture has become so accustomed to filters and screens that even when life hands us the most beautiful opportunities we choose to view it through our personal livestream.
+If I’m being honest, it seems to me as if more people live life through the lens of their camera than through the eyes in their heads.
+Our culture has become so accustomed to filters and screens that even when life hands us the most beautiful opportunities we choose to view it through our personal live stream.

-Now, don’t get me wrong, I love photography… I have to, it’s part of my job.
-I’ve spent countless hours with everything from an iPhone to a Canon DSLR in hand; exploring new places and meeting new people.
-It’s human nature to want to hold onto, remember, and relive life’s greatest moments; the camera is an exceptional tool for doing just that (not to mention that its accessibility has managed to make everyone a photographer in one way or another).
-In fact, much of the earliest popularized photography was grounded in the idea of documenting personal or shared experiences and sending them around the world (if you’re super interested, look into early War Photography).
+Now, don’t get me wrong, I love photography; I have to, it’s part of my job.
+I’ve spent countless hours with everything from an iPhone to a Canon DSLR in hand, exploring new places, and meeting new people.
+It’s human nature to want to hold onto, remember, and relive life’s greatest moments, and a camera is an exceptional tool for doing just that (not to mention that its accessibility has managed to make everyone a photographer in one way or another).
+In fact, much of the earliest popularized photography was grounded in documenting personal or shared experiences and sending them around the world (if you’re super interested, look into early War Photography).
 The issue arises when we, as a society filled with conventional photographers, realize that our method of capturing life has changed from photographing our experiences to seeking experiences for the sake of photographing them.

 Photography has become the greatest form of validation and currency in our society.
 Many documents are actually considered invalid unless they have photographs attached to them; think of your driver’s license or passport.
 Consider even this: the deepest parts of space are places we, as a human race, understand almost exclusively through photographs.

-Our photography habits are hardly different than that; as the understanding or validation we crave operates on a simple, now universal mentality of “photos or it didn’t happen.”
+Our photography habits are hardly different than that, and the understanding or validation we crave operates on a simple, now universal mentality of “photos or it didn’t happen.”
 That selfie you took at the gym, was it more because you felt you looked good or because you wanted the unspoken validation of peers that you were there at all?
 I would go as far as to say that we’ve become addicted to the way photography validates the world we live in, our own reality, and the realities of those around us.
-It has consumed our core motivation to photograph; replacing the art of collecting life with the assumption that our lives haven’t been lived unless we have the photo to prove it regardless of whether or not we have the intention of sharing it.
+It has consumed our core motivation to photograph; replacing the art of collecting life with the assumption that our lives haven’t been lived unless we have the photo to prove it regardless of whether we intend to share it.